twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 arp -a
 ```

-### ARP (adress resolution table):
+### ARP (adress resolution Protocol):
 - Protocol that populates the ARP table
+- FF:FF:FF:FF:FF:FF broadcast MAC-> Is the destination MAC for the ARP requests at first.
 - How a device knows which MAC address to use
 	- MAC address are 100% necessary for sending traffic
 - ARP cache contains a record of each MAC mapped to each IP

-Photo note:
-- if MAC address is a F's then it is a broadcast address.
+- If MAC address is all F's then it is a broadcast address.
-	- I.E MAC -> FFFF.FFFF.FFFF.FFFF
+	- I.E. MAC = FFFF.FFFF.FFFF.FFFF
-	- this is like the broadcast IP but on layer2
+	- This is like the broadcast IP but on layer2
+	- THIS IS THE ADDRESS A ARP REQUEST BROADCAST ON AS ITS DESTINATION MAC ADDRESS TO FIND THE SWITCH BEFORE THE DEFUALT GATEWAY MAC ADDRESS GETS RESOLVED.

 ![[20230413_101818.jpg]]

 ![[20230413_101855.jpg]]

 ### Default Gateway:
+---
 - Hosts need a default gateway to send traffic outside of thier own subnet
 - Gateway must be an IP on the local subnet
 - Packets destined for a different network are sent to the gateway
 - First Layer3 device on the VLAN network is the gateway.
 - Ip address we utilize to send local traffic off to another network

 ### Host Configuration:
+---
 - IP address- host ID
 - Subnet mask - defines network
 - Default gateway - how to leave the network